-Walking is wonderful, great for improving your health, and your fitness – but I am sure you already know that.
-If you are anything like me you are probably guiltily aware that you would benefit from walking greater distances, more regularly, and consequently not very keen to read yet another article on the subject.
+Walking is wonderful, freely acknowledged as great for improving your health, and your fitness – but I am sure you already know that.
+If you are anything like me you are probably guiltily aware that you would benefit from walking greater distances, more regularly, and consequently you may not be that keen to read yet another article on the subject.

-I am aware that describing walking as the “perfect” exercise might seem a bit over-confident, after all, the current paradigm under discussion in evolutionary biology is that humans are particularly suited to endurance running; that we as a hunting species are surprisingly well able to run down animals that sprint faster than we do, but which also run out of stamina more quickly than we do.
-There is plenty of information to back this up on the net if you are interested; here is a nice short article on the subject from one of the – many – fascinating ‘Barefoot Professors’ out there.
-If you would like to know more here is the longer article from Nature that he mentions.
+I am aware that describing walking as the “perfect” exercise might seem a bit over-confident, after all, the current paradigm under discussion in evolutionary biology is that we humans are particularly suited to endurance running; that we as a hunting species are surprisingly well able to run down animals that may be able to sprint faster than we can, but which also run out of stamina, and overheat, more quickly than we do.
+There is plenty of information in support of this hypothesis on the net if you are interested; here is a brief article on the subject from one of the (many) fascinating ‘Barefoot Professors’ out there.
+If you would like more detail, here is the longer article from Nature that the author mentions.

 Watching a program on Evolutionary biology presented by Dr Alice Roberts I was delighted to discover that our unique-among-primates willowy waist is the structural design feature that enables our striding gait – other monkeys can walk on two feet but they tend to totter and galumph rather than glide along in the elegant way we do.
-The most sophisticated example of chimps walking on two feet that I have come across is this short film of Bonobos below – already a particularly interesting species of chimp because of their preference for using sex in preference to violence as their main negotiating tool.
-Perhaps that is one of the reasons that here we get to see the proud stance of an alpha female moving with natural confident authority in this clip.
+The most sophisticated example of chimps walking on two feet that I have come across is this short film of Bonobos below – already a particularly interesting species of chimp for both researchers and the rest of us, thanks to their culture of preferring to use sex rather than force as their main social negotiation strategy.
+Perhaps that is one of the reasons that we get to see the proud stance of an alpha female moving with natural confidence and authority in this clip.

-Feldenkrais Awareness Through Movement uses very simple tools to help you improve your walking technique; in this course we will be…
+Feldenkrais Awareness Through Movement uses very simple tools to enable you improve your walking ability; in this course we will be…

 …and it is only now that computers are involved that cartoon characters can be seen walking in a way that conveys a sense of weight interacting with gravity, and the subtle internal shifts that walking with lightness and grace constantly requires.